0xVavaldi/Targinator/README.md

 This tool functions as a semi-infinite combinator with wordlists and some extra options.

+Authored by Vavaldi with performance optimizations by Cyclone

 # Quick Start
 First, **Install GoLang**.
 Then run the following commands: or on linux: